HP Smart App Privacy Update

 User Flows

-Once the overall design intent was put I worked with the Setup team’s lead architect to align on the best place of the privacy screens within the app setup app flows for both first time and non-first time user variants.
+Once the overall design intent was established, I collaborated with the Setup team’s lead architect to determine the optimal placement of privacy screens within the app’s setup flows for both first-time and returning users.

 Logic Flows